KTiago/Grass/README.md

 │   └── User.h		#
 ├── bin			# Compiled binaries
 ├── testcases		# Directory containing test cases
-├── template		# Directory of template files given to us ├── pics		# Contains some pictures for this README and the report ├── Makefile		# Compiles project in 64 bit, no DEP.
+├── run_testcases.sh    # Running a client performing all test cases ├── template		# Directory of template files given to us ├── pics		# Contains some pictures for this README and the report ├── Makefile		# Compiles project in 64 bit, no DEP.